The Best Banff Activities That You Will Love

 There is a large viewing platform at the top where you can walk around to take in spectacular views in every direction.
 There are two coffee shops (including a Starbucks), three restaurants enjoying spectacular views, and retail shops as well.

 The Above Banff interpretive center offers a state-of-the-art experience fun for the entire family.
-And the Family Experience also invites children and their parents to participate in self-guided activities to learn about this incredible landscape.
+The Family Experience also invites children and their parents to participate in self-guided activities to learn about this incredible landscape.

 There’s also an interactive mobile game to learn about the area’s natural history and ancient geology.
 It helps bring the stunning Rocky Mountains to life.